Indian Premier League: Orange Cap

 The Orange Cap is awarded to the highest run-scorer at the end of each season.
 It is an ongoing competition with the current highest run-scorer wearing the cap whilst fielding.
 The eventual winner keeps the cap for the season.
 Brendon McCullum was the first player to wear the Orange Cap and Shaun Marsh the inaugural winner of the award.
-Australian batsman David Warner has won the award three times, more than any other player.
+Australian batsman David Warner has won the award three times, while Chris Gayle and Virat Kohli have each won it twice.
 Sai Sudharsan of Gujarat Titans, who scored 759 runs during the 2025 season, is the most recent winner of the award.